cloudflare/workers-sdk/CONTRIBUTING.md

 ## Releases

-We generally cut wrangler releases at the start of each week.
+We generally cut Wrangler releases at the start of each week.
 If you need a release cut outside of the regular cadence, please reach out to the [@cloudflare/wrangler-admins](https://github.com/orgs/cloudflare/teams/wrangler-admins) team.

 ## Miniflare Development